nlara6156/CPE487/README.md

                            ps_state <= pr_state;
                            nx_state <= SERVE;
 ```
+- State 3: BALL_COLL - used for main gameplay
+- Collision is a flag to ensure that ball collision is continuously being tested and that each collision is only worth 1 point.
+- Inner conditions test for the main ball collision with each individual ball.
+- If collision occurs, the random ball is removed from the screen, collision is switched to 1, the ball size and score increases or decreaes (depending on what ball you hit), and the next state is set to state 1.
+- These conditions are repeated 13 times for every random ball.
 ```
              IF nx_state = SERVE THEN
                     collision <= '0'; -- switch flag back so collision is continuously tested END IF;
 ```
+- Since we set the next state to SERVE as seen above, once that happens the collision flag is set back to 0.
 ```
              -- change ball position after collision
              IF game_on(1) = '0' THEN
                 ball_x0 <= CONV_STD_LOGIC_VECTOR(CONV_INTEGER(pos_x), 11);
                 ball_y0 <= CONV_STD_LOGIC_VECTOR(CONV_INTEGER(pos_y), 11);
 ```
+- This condition is used to randomize each ball position when they respawn.
+- Repeated 13 times for every random ball.
 ```
          IF mainbsize > 150 OR mainbsize < 8 OR counter = 0 THEN
             ps_state <= pr_state;